Waboodoo/HTTP-Shortcuts/docs/faq.md

 A normal shortcut corresponds to a single request.
 You can, however, have one shortcut trigger one or more other shortcuts.
 The easiest way to achieve that is by creating a ["Multi-Shortcut"](shortcuts.md#multi-shortcut), which allows you to pick one or more shortcuts which are then all triggered when the multi-shortcut itself is executed, one after the other.

 In some cases using a Multi Shortcut might not be enough, e.g., when you want to trigger the same shortcut twice, want to trigger it only under certain conditions or if you want to pass variable values to it.
 In this case you can create a ["Scripting Shortcut"](shortcuts.md#scripting-shortcut) instead and add one or more instances of the ["enqueueShortcut"](scripting.md#trigger-shortcut) action to it.
-When creating or editing your scripting shortcut, open the section "Scripting" and then click the button "Add Code Snippet" underneath the textarea.
-In the dialog that opens select "Miscellaneous" and then "Enqueue Shortcut".
+When creating or editing your scripting shortcut, open the section "Scripting" and then click the "+" button underneath the textarea.
+On the screen that opens select "Miscellaneous" and then "Enqueue Shortcut".
 This way, whenever you run your first shortcut, it will trigger the selected other one after it completed.
 See [the Scripting documentation](scripting.md#trigger-shortcut) for more information.

 ## Can I schedule requests to be sent periodically or at a specific time?

 Currently the app only has basic functionality for running a shortcut repeatedly.
 When creating or editing the shortcut, go to the *Trigger & Execution Settings* section and look for the *Run repeatedly* dropdown at the bottom.

-If you need more advanced or more precise scheduling, you can try to achieve that by combining the app with an automation app, such as Tasker or Macrodroid.
+If you need more advanced or more precise scheduling, you can try to achieve that by combining the app with an automation app, such as Tasker or MacroDroid.

 ## Can I trigger a shortcut with text shared from another app?
-Can I share text (e.g. a link) into a shortcut?
+Can I share text (e.g. a URL from a browser) into a shortcut?

 If you want to share text via an HTTP shortcut, you can do so like this: